neuroid/nagios-check_hardware_raid/README.md

 be in the current PATH.
 The default controller id can be altered with -i.
 Status of battery backup unit is checked if the plugin is called with -b.

-Controller type gets chosen automatically if the plugin is runned as check_3ware_raid or check_adaptec_raid (e.g. if renamed or symlinked).
+Controller type gets chosen automatically if the plugin is ran as check_3ware_raid or check_adaptec_raid (e.g. if renamed or symlinked).